eherdter/FunData/README.md

 3. **AnalyzeABtestResults.ipynb** (in the _AnalyzeABTestResults_ folder, with raw data) was an assignment where I was tasked to analyze some A/B testing data using bootstrap simulation hypothesis testing and regression methods.
 I used numpy, pandas, statsmodels.api, and patsy.

 4. **wrangle_act.ipynb** (in the _WeRateDogs_Twitter_ folder, with raw data) was an assignment where I was tasked to address quality and tidyness issues associated with the twitter archive from WeRateDogs twitter feed.
 I also performed an exploratory analysis of the tweets and accompanying dataset that included a prediction for the dog breed referenced in each tweet.

+5. **FordGoBikeData_AnalysisVisualization.ipynb** and **FordGoBikeData_VisualizationPresentaton** is an exploration of the Ford GoBike data collected in San Francisco in 2018.
+This .ipynb notebook will include any necessary wrangling and visualizations to gain insight about trends in rider usage.
+The slide deck will communicate the main findings of the exploration/analysis using data visualization with Matplotlib and Seaborn.